 Chiral agents, which are contained in 7 out of 10 most common medications, are molecules occurring in right- or left-handed forms.
 At the time of chemical synthesis, both forms generally exist in equal parts and must be separated later, since the effect of the agent in the body is governed by its chirality.

-Goethe University have been successful in using laser light for creating right- or left-handed molecules.
+Currently, physicists from Goethe University have been successful in using laser light for creating right- or left-handed molecules.

 In pharmaceutics, being able to transition a molecule from one chirality to the other using light instead of wet chemistry would be a dream.